Nil Admirari no Tenbin: Teito Genwaku Kitan: Official fan book

-An official fan book featuring artwork by Satoi, interviews with Katagiri and the game's director, and character profiles, was published by ASCII Media Works on July 21, 2016 in Japan.
+An official fan book featuring artwork by Satoi, interviews with Katagiri and the game's director, and character profiles, was published by ASCII Media Works on July 21, 2016, in Japan.

 Anime

 An anime adaptation of the original game was planned to premiere in early 2018.
 The anime, simply titled Nil Admirari no Tenbin, is produced by the studio Zero-G, and is directed by Masahiro Takata.
 Yukie Sakō adapting Satoi's character designs into animation, music by Tomoki Hasegawa, and Tomoko Komparu overseeing the script.
 The anime aired from April 8 to June 24, 2018.
 The series ran for 12 episodes.

 Manga

-A manga adaptation written by Shō Yuzuki will be serialized in Square Enix's Monthly G Fantasy magazine starting January 18, 2018.
+A manga adaptation written by Shō Yuzuki will be serialized in Square Enix's Monthly G Fantasy magazine from January 18, 2018, until June 18, 2019, with three volumes.
+The series has been released in Indonesia by Elex Media Komputindo.